techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 burdened with presumptions.
 We wish you all the best!

-And thank you, Dr. Cummings, for creating such a fruitful initiative — we really enjoy being a part of it.
+And thank you, Dr. Cummings, for creating such a fruitful initiative — we really enjoyed being a part of it.

 ## The 2024 Edition